Facebook, Instagram and WhatsApp are down: outage appears to be worldwide

 - How to get WhatsApp Dark Mode (when it's back)

 TechRadar has asked Facebook for a comment on what's happening, but we've yet to hear back.
-Without Facebook commenting officially, we haven't gotten confirmation on why its services went down or how many of its billions of users were affected.
+However, without Facebook commenting officially, we haven't gotten confirmation on why its services went down or how many of its billions of users were affected.

 We'll continue monitoring the four Facebook-owned services – which don't appear to be down any longer – in case your messages stop working again.

-Note: Update: Facebook, Instagram and Whatsapp are all down again today, April 8, almost three weeks after the social media and messaging networks experienced an outage.